KdV Charges and the Generalized Torus Partition Sum in $T{\bar T}$ deformation

-In this paper we consider $T{\bar T}$ deformation of a conformal field theory on an infinite cylinder.
+In this paper we consider $T{\bar T}$ deformation of a conformal field theory on a torus.
 We derive a recurrence relation for the KdV charges one--point functions using their flow equations \LeFlochWLF\ and we determine their modular transformation properties.
-We also obtain a differential equation that the generalized torus partition sum obeys.
+We also obtain a differential equation that the KdV generalized torus partition sum obeys.

 The rest of the paper is organized as follows.
-In section 2 we obtain a recurrence relation for the KdV charges one--point functions at zero chemical potentials in the $T{\bar T}$ deformed quantum field theory on a cylinder.
-We discuss also their modular transformation properties.
+In section 2 we obtain a recurrence relation for the KdV charges one--point functions at zero chemical potentials in a $T{\bar T}$ deformed quantum field theory on a torus.
+In the remainder of this section, using the recurrence relation, we study their one--point functions modular transformation properties.
 In section 3 we derive the flow equations for the KdV charges as a consistency check from the recurrence relation obtained in the previous section.
-In section 4 we derive a differential equation for the generalized torus partition sum with all the chemical potentials turned on.
+In section 4 we derive a differential equation for the KdV generalized torus partition sum with all the chemical potentials turned on.
 In section 5 we discuss the main results and future research directions.

 \newsec{KdV charges one--point functions}